Best Spinning Reel

 Stradic wrap up

 The Shimano Stradic’s Hagane body design gives it excellent durability and resistance to flexing and other deformations that some reels might be susceptible to.
 It also has great line management and a reliable and smooth gear system.
 There are parts of the drag that could be improved, but overall, the Shimano Stradic is a fantastic reel for any serious angler.
+And it’s not Shimano’s only spinning reel worth considering, check out our Shimano Stradic SK review to get a look at another strong option from this brand.

 Abu Garcia Revo SX